callumlocke/find-assets/README.md

 #### the results

-The results are always an **array** of **arrays** of **objects**.
+The results are always returned as an **array** of **arrays** of **objects**.

 One object details one asset reference, such as a `script`, `img`, or `link`.
 The `string` is the whole element substring, and the `start` and `end` are indexes of that substring within the full HTML string.

-If an inner array contains more than one object, that means those assets could reasonably be concatenated, and the entire HTML substring (from the `start` of the first tag in the group to the `end` of the last one) could safely be replaced with a single `script` or `link` element pointing at a concatenated version of the assets.
-(It is up to you to concatenate the assets and update the HTML.)
+If an inner array contains more than one object, it means these assets could reasonably be concatenated, and the entire HTML substring (from the `start` of the first tag in the group to the `end` of the last one) could safely be replaced with a single `script` or `link` element pointing at a concatenated version of the assets.
+(It is up to you to concatenate the assets and update the HTML accordingly, using the information provided.)

 In the above example, you could concatenate the scripts `scripts/x.js` and `scripts/y.js` together, and replace the whole substring from `47` to `122` of the HTML with a single script tag pointing at the new concatenated version.